DanielZhang199/CompSciWebsite/README.md

 # CompSciWebsite

-This is a website for Computer Science 10
+This is a website for a Computer Science 10 project, it should work on most web browsers on computers, but doesn't really work well with mobile browsers.